-Ever had your SHRINK operation “stuck” and didn’t know why, or how to solve it?
+Ever had your SHRINK operation in SQL Server get “stuck” and didn’t know why, or how to solve it?
 It’s more common than you think.
 Check out this post for more info, tricks and tips.

-Let me start off with a mandatory warning: as a rule of thumb, shrink operations are to be avoided, if possible.
-Lots of professionals have spoken about this topic and the reasons why it’s so bad, so I wouldn’t waste the space here.
+Let me start off with a mandatory warning: as a rule of thumb, shrink operations are to be avoided in SQL Server, if possible.
+Lots of professionals have spoken about this topic and the reasons why it’s so bad, so I wouldn’t waste space here.
 You can view the link above for more info.

-With that being said, we must also acknowledge that there are some (rare) use cases where you would want to perform a shrink anyway…
+With that being said, we must also acknowledge that there are some (rare) use cases where you would need to perform a shrink anyway…

 Whatever the cause may be, you find yourself running DBCC SHRINKFILE without the TRUNCATEONLY option, and now you’re waiting… And waiting… And waiting… Until you start getting worried.
 So you run a small query from sys.dm_exec_requests or use something like spWhoIsActive, and you discover that your shrink session has been stuck on the same percentage of completion for the past half-hour, even though it seems to do… Well, something!
 Otherwise, why do the reads and writes counters keep going up???
 It takes minutes, and then hours, and in some cases – even days!
 Good heavens, what to do?!!?